October 12, 2018

 Unfortunately, a full schedule leaves no time left to deal with emergencies.
 Also, people have a tendency to underestimate how much time it takes to complete a task.
 It’s a bug in the human brain called “Planning fallacy”.

 Just to be sure, always leave some buffer time between tasks and be mindful of your team’s workload.
 If this means pushing some deadline forward, so be it.
-I know some small businesses take pride in their fast work delivery, but I’ll be much better on the long run to dilute work (or, if necessary, outsource some tasks).
+I know some small businesses take pride in their fast work delivery, but I’ll be much better, in the long run, to dilute work (or, if necessary, outsource some tasks).

 #3 Manage time (and track it)